exploratory-io/book/tutorials/yelp.md

 ## Count number of the members inside List (Nested) data

-There is a column called 'neighborhoods', people on Yelp give (or tag) each business with the neighborhood names they think appropriate.
+There is a column called 'neighborhoods'.
+People on Yelp give (or tag) each business with the neighborhood names they think appropriate.
 It is a List data type, which means each row of the data contain more than one value.
 We call it 'nested data'.

 Let's find out how many neighborhoods people are tagging to each business.
 You can use ```list_n()``` function to count the members (values) inside this list data.